alejandrohdezma/http4s-munit/.github/docs/README.md

 ### Testing a remote HTTP server

-In the case you don't want to use static http4s routes, but a running HTTP server, you can directly use `Http4sSuite` and provide an http4s' `Client` implementation under `http4sMUnitClient`.
-Every test request you had will be made using this client.
+In the case you don't want to use static http4s routes, but a running HTTP server, you just need to provide a real http4s' `Client` implementation under `http4sMUnitClient`.
+Every test request you write will be made using this client.

 ```scala mdoc:reset:silent
 import cats.effect.IO